botpress/botpress/docs/getting_started/trivia_skills.md

 ![Refactoring into a separate flow][refactoringFlow]

 The flow is extremely simple, it contains a single instruction: the call to `renderLeaderboard`.
 This action doesn't exist so let's create it in `actions.js`.
-You may also get rid of the `render` action, we won't need it anymore:
+You may also get rid of the `render` action as we won't need it anymore:

 ```diff
 + renderLeaderboard: async (state, event) => {